ssc-spc-ccoe-cei/gcp-documentation/Developer/Guide.md

 In the event a client wants to create an AutoPilot cluster for the experimentation landing-zone, the following configurations should be followed.

-*Note: These instructions don't apply to a config controller clusters deployed using `gcloud anthos config controller`*
+*Note: These instructions don't apply to deploying a Config Controller cluster using `gcloud anthos config controller`*

 Log into [https://console.cloud.google.com/](https://console.cloud.google.com/).